Second Battle of St Albans: Battle

 From Dunstable, Margaret's forces moved south-east at night towards St Albans.
 The leading Lancastrian forces attacked the town shortly after dawn.
 Storming up the hill past the Abbey, they were confronted by Yorkist archers in the town centre who shot at them from the house windows.
 The first attack was repulsed.
 As they regrouped at the ford across the River Ver, the Lancastrian commanders sought another route into the town.
 That was found, and a second attack was launched along the line of Folly Lane and Catherine Street.
 The second attack met with no opposition, and the Yorkist archers in the town were now outflanked.
 They continued to fight house to house, however, and were not finally overcome for several hours.

 Having gained the town itself, the Lancastrians turned north towards John Neville's Rear Battle, positioned on Bernards Heath.
 In the damp conditions, many of the Yorkists' cannon and handguns failed to fire, as their powder was dampened.
-Warwick found it difficult to extricate his other units from their fortifications and tonturn them about to face the Lancastrians and so the Yorkist battles straggled into action one by one, instead of in co-ordinated fashion.
+Warwick found it difficult to extricate his other units from their fortifications and to turn them about to face the Lancastrians and so the Yorkist battles straggled into action one by one, instead of in co-ordinated fashion.
 The Rear Battle, attempting to reinforce the defenders of the town, was engaged and dispersed.
-It has been suggested that the Kentish contingent in the Yorkist army under Lovelace defected at that point, which caused further confusion in the Yorkist ranks, but later historians suggest that Lovelace's role as 'a scapegoat' was created by Warwick as a facesaving excuse to mask his own 'total mismanagement' of the battle.
-Certainly, Lovelace was not attainted after the Battle of Towton.
+It has been suggested that the Kentish contingent in the Yorkist army under the Lovelaces defected at that point, which caused further confusion in the Yorkist ranks, but later historians suggest that the Lovelaces' role as 'scapegoats' was created by Warwick as a facesaving excuse to mask his own 'total mismanagement' of the battle.
+Certainly, the Lovelaces were not attainted after the Battle of Towton.

 By late afternoon, the Lancastrians were attacking north-east out of St Albans to engage the Yorkist Main and Vaward battles under Warwick and Norfolk.
 As dusk set in, which would have been in the very early evening at this time of year and in the poor weather, Warwick realised that his men were outnumbered and increasingly demoralised, and he withdrew with his remaining forces (about 4,000 men) to Chipping Norton, Oxfordshire.

 One annalist estimated the total dead at 2,000 men.
 An anonymous chronicler gave the exact figure of 1,916.